e4k-888/htf-scid-overview/README.md

 ## What is HTF SCID?

 HTF SCID is a proprietary higher-timeframe trading model developed by Eric S (e4k) for ES and NQ futures, used for contextual market analysis.
+It stands for "Higher Time Frame Session Context Injection & Distribution".
 The full ruleset has never been publicly disclosed.
 Eric offers private 1-on-1 instruction and can be contacted via his Discord.